-Based on the data available, the general focus of best management practices (BMPs) and load reductions for the listed waterbody should be on riparian grazing adjacent to or in close proximity to the Sheyenne River.
+The E. coli bacteria load reductions needed for the Cannonball River can generally be allotted to nonpoint sources.
+Based on the data available, the general focus of BMPs and load reductions for the listed waterbodies should be on riparian grazing adjacent to or in close proximity to the Cannonball River and its tributaries.

 Significant sources of E. coli bacteria loading were defined as nonpoint source pollution originating from livestock.
 One of the more important concerns regarding nonpoint sources is variability in stream flows.
 Variable stream flows often cause different source areas and loading mechanisms to dominate (Cleland, 2003).
-As previously described, two flow regimes (i.e., high and moist conditions) were selected to represent the hydrology of the listed segment on the Sheyenne River (Figure 9).
-The two flow regimes were used for site 380009 because samples indicated exceedences of the water quality standard during periods of high to moderate flows.
+As previously described, four flow regimes (i.e., high, moist, dry and low conditions) were selected to represent the hydrology of the listed segments on the Cannonball River.
+These flow regimes were used for sites 380105 and 385136 because samples indicated exceedences of the water quality standard during all flows.

 By relating runoff characteristics to each flow regime one can infer which sources are most likely to contribute to E. coli bacteria loading.
 Animals grazing in the riparian area contribute E. coli bacteria by depositing manure where it has an immediate impact on water quality.
-Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high flow or under moist and dry conditions (Table 5).
-In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and under moist conditions impact at moderate flows (Table 5).
+Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high flow or under moist and dry conditions (Table 8).
+In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and under moist conditions impact at moderate flows (Table 8).
 Exclusion of livestock from the riparian area eliminates the potential of direct manure deposit and therefore is considered to be of high importance at all flows.
 However, intensive grazing in the upland creates the potential for manure accumulation and availability for runoff at high flows and a high potential for E. coli bacteria contamination.

-Table 5.
-Nonpoint Sources of Pollution and Their Potential to Pollute at a Given Flow Regime.
+Table 8.
+Nonpoint Sources of Pollution and Their Potential to Pollute at a Given

+Flow Regime.